 Source: hemuslimhorticulturist on Instagram

-It only needs water when the top of the soil feels dry.
-This palm prefers low light conditions, and full sunlight will burn its leaves.
+Moreover, it only needs water when the top of the soil feels dry.
+This palm prefers low light conditions, as full sunlight will burn its leaves.

 Light Requirements